j0w1/Football-Analytics/README.md

 **StatsBomb**: within the StatsBomb folder, there's a Jupyter Notebook illustrating how to obtain data from StatsBomb's free API.

+**Whoscored**: it contains a Jupyter Notebook that provides useful code to scrape event data from this website.

 ## Contributions
 Contributions are highly encouraged!
 Whether you have additional code, improvements, or new ideas, feel free to open a pull request to share them with the community.